ZhijieXiong/pyedmine/README_EN.md

 ```
 This script will generate uniformly formatted dataset files (located at `/path/to/save/data/dataset/dataset_preprocessed`)

 Note: For the `Ednet-kt1` dataset, due to the large number of raw data files, you need to first use the script `examples/data_preprocess/generate_ednet_raw.py` to aggregate user data in units of 5000.
-Additionally, because this dataset is too large, the preprocessing defaults to using only randomly selected data from 5000 users
+Additionally, because this dataset is too large, the preprocessing defaults to using data from the 5000 longest users

 Alternatively, you can directly download the preprocessed [dataset files](https://drive.google.com/drive/folders/1f5hw6PSKWDanVhVVqU1qS-_RxNYNdl9v?usp=sharing)